anshulghogre4/Project-6-Plat-Home-Page/readme.md

 ## Key Learnings from the project

-- _Learned that flex box can be applied in every divor or section etc._
+- _Learned that flex box can be applied in every div or section etc._
 - _Learned to use IDs instead of classes._

 ---